Completions and DK-equivalences of ${\Theta_n}$-spaces: Horizontal completion

 In the case $C=*$, the functor $T^1$ coincides with the Rezk completion \cite[\S 14]{rezksp}, and for $C=\Theta_{n-1}$, functor $T^1$ may also be viewed as an extension of the simplicial completion of $n$-quasi-categories as we now explain.

 \begin{ex} Consider $C=\Theta_{n-1}$ and let $\iota\colon\ps(\Theta_n)\hookrightarrow \sps(\Theta_n)$ be the discrete inclusion.
 Then $\widetilde{T}^1\iota$ is naturally isomorphic to the right adjoint of the Quillen equivalence between $n$-quasi-categories and complete Segal $\Theta_n$-spaces associated to simplicial completion as described in \cite[8.8]{ara}.
-Considering the same adjunction with respect to model structures without completeness in dimensions above 1 shows that $\widetilde{T}^1 W$ is already injective fibrant for any $W$ in the image of fibrant objects under the right adjoint, which includes all discrete Segal $\Theta_n$-spaces.
+Considering the same adjunction with respect to model structures without completeness in dimensions above 1 shows that $\widetilde{T}^1 X$ is already injective fibrant for any $X$ in the image of fibrant objects under the right adjoint, which includes all discrete Segal $\Theta_n$-spaces.

-The injective fibrant replacement not being required in the above case is significant as $\widetilde{T}^1$ is a right adjoint and completely explicit in construction, unlike the injective fibrant replacement functor $\mathcal{F}$. \end{ex}
+The injective fibrant replacement not being required in the above case is significant as $\widetilde{T}^1$ is a right adjoint and completely explicit in construction, whereas this is not the case for a generic injective fibrant replacement functor $\mathcal{F}$. \end{ex}

 These examples already show that the completions of certain objects are indeed complete, and we show this to be the case for any Segal object as a part of the main result of this section, Theorem \ref{hcompletion}.